 - Screenshots of particular video scenes (just like Devin Reed did above to create a cover image for his article)

 It’s also possible to repurpose your video into a gif that will be more dynamic.
 This is useful for social media and newsletters as well, but you can also insert them in blog posts as CMS solutions support displaying gifs.
-It will improve the readability of your content and trigger curiosity of site visitors, which will make them scroll more and explore your other content as well.
+It will improve the readability of your content and trigger the curiosity of site visitors, which will make them scroll more and explore your other content as well.

 In general, something that content marketers advise is to have one visual break after two full scrolls.
 It improves both dwell time and engagement.